Tuesday 28 February from 6pm to 7pm

 Emil Cañita, (he, she and they), is a Trans, Filipino HIV-Advocate, Sex Worker and artist anand a Peer Navigator at Living Positive Victoria, a peer-based HIV organisation by and for people living with HIV, particularly those with a migrant experience who are newly diagnosed and or just coming to terms with their HIV diagnosis.
 As an active member of Positive Asian Network Australia, they also work in areas to address health inequities experienced by all HIV+ Asians nationally.

 Dr Shirleene Robinson AM is Director of Curatorial and Collection Research at the National Library of Australia.
 Shirleene is the author, co-author or editor of In the Eye of the Storm: Volunteers and Australia's Response to the HIV/AIDS Crisis (2021) and Pride in Defence: The Australian Military and LGBTI Service Since 1945 (2020).
 She curated A City Responds to Crisis: Volunteers and the HIV/AIDS Epidemic in Sydney 1980s-1990s.
-In 2022, she was appointed a Member of the Order of Australia for her significant service to the LGBTIQ community, to marriage equality, and to history.
+In 2022, she was appointed a Member of the Order of Australia for her service to the LGBTIQ community, to marriage equality, and to history.

 Tommy Murphy's stage adaptation of Timothy Conigrave’s memoirs, Holding The Man, is regularly produced around the world including Florence, Chicago, Nashville and London.
 It has won the NSW Premier’s Literary Award, the Australian Writers’ Guild Award and the Philip Parsons Award.
 His screenplay for Holding the Man also won the Film Critics Circle Award for Best Screenplay and is on Netflix.
 His other plays include Strangers in Between, Packer & Sons, Mark Colvin's Kidney and Troy's House.
 In 2020 he received the National Theatre prize from the Australia Council for the Arts.